The conservation of historical keyboard instruments:

 What has led us to the present state of musical instrument restoration?
 Why are we destroying evidence on these instruments as though there were an endless supply of them from which to draw more information, should it accidentally be lost from the one we are working on?
 What are the basic assumptions and the philosophy of restoration that has given rise to the present state of restoration?
 It is what I call “The Existentialist Philosophy of Restoration”.
 The essential tenet of this philosophy is “If it exists, restore it”!
 The only book dealing specifically with the preservation and restoration of musical instruments puts this succinctly: “Where possible the restoration of a deteriorated instrument is commendable”.
 This attitude is basic and unquestioned by many museums, private collectors, restorers and conservators.
 Underlying this attitude is the belief, which I feel to be mistaken, that because an instrument is old and was built in the historical period it must sound better than a modern copy.
 Also there is the mistaken belief that the sound of any given instrument is representative of its builder's usual work.
 But there are good and bad sounding Ruckers instruments - I know this from personal experience.
 The beautiful 1755 Kirkman double-manual harpsichord in the Russell Collection, Edinburgh is a fine piece of furniture, but is disappointing as a musical instrument in comparison with other examples of Kirkman's work.
 Thus even for instruments in sound condition there is no guarantee that they will be either representative or musically instructive after restoration.

 Instruments of extreme old age or exceptional rarity are also not immediate candidates for restoration.
 The German clavicytherium made about 1480 and now in the Royal College of Music, London is too fragile and delicate to withstand string tension.
 The 1638 Ioannes Ruckers double-manual harpsichord in the Russell Collection, Edinburgh is unique: it is the only 'transposing' harpsichord in the world which still has its original unaligned keyboards.
 It is in sound physical condition and could withstand string tension easily, but it retains most of its original keyboard cloths which have been attacked by bacterial or fungal activity leaving the fibres weak and brittle.
 A restoration to playing condition would result in the destruction of these cloths from mechanical damage, or they would have to be removed in the restoration.
 Many of the other original features of this harpsichord would also be lost or altered in an eventual restoration.
-We have therefore taken the decision not to restore this original and unique instrument.
+When I was Curator of the Russell Collection, I therefore took the decision not to restore this original and unique instrument.

 Also, closely related to the making of copies is that of making replacement actions for some instruments.
 Because it is really the mechanical part of a keyboard instrument that suffers from over use, the making of a new set of keyboards, and jacks or piano hammers allows a popular instrument to be used as much as desired.
 At the Russell Collection in Edinburgh, we have decided to restore our 1608 Andreas Ruckers double-manual harpsichord with a modern set of keyboards and jacks.
 We have also decided to make a replacement action for the unique early-English grand piano of 1772 by Americus Backers.
 The Ringve Museum, Trondheim, in Norway has decided to commission a replacement action for their 1783 fortepiano by Andreas Stein.
 Replacement actions are especially important in early pianos since the original actions can be preserved separately with their original (if worn) leathers and action cloths which would otherwise have to be replaced.